Assange saga clouds freedom of speech agenda

 “We like the power of controlling the information.
 We don’t really want that challenged by some Australian.
 I think there is an element of that.
 I‘m not saying it’s all that,” he said.

-“I‘m not saying that all criticism of Julian Assange is missplaced, far, far from it ... but I‘m afraid that in journalism there is far too little criticism about ourselves.”
+“I‘m not saying that all criticism of Julian Assange is misplaced, far, far from it ... but I‘m afraid that in journalism there is far too little criticism about ourselves.”

+Additional reporting by Mohammed Abbas in London and Mark Hosenball in Washington; Editing by Alison Williams